scalefactory/s3du/README.md

 region, 1 API call per listed bucket to `HeadBucket` to make sure we have access to list the objects, and:

+  - at least 1 call to `ListMultipartUploads`, at least 1 call to `ListObjectVersions`, and at least 1 call to `ListParts` if in-progress multipart uploads are found in the `All` object mode
   - at least 1 call to `ListObjectsV2` per-bucket in the `Current` object (default) mode
   - at least 1 call to `ListObjectVersions` per bucket in the `NonCurrent` object mode
-  - at least 1 call to `ListMultipartUploads` per-bucket in the `Multipart` mode with at least 1 call to `ListPart` if any in-progress multipart uploads are found
+  - at least 1 call to `ListMultipartUploads` per-bucket in the `Multipart` mode with at least 1 call to `ListParts` if any in-progress multipart uploads are found

 Each of the API calls listed above will return 1,000 objects maximum, if your